kbaltakys/Insider-Influence/README.md

+# Model performance

+The model performance for different data sets and scenarious can be retrieved by running public_main.py

 # Insider influence data set

+An illustration of the code that is used to construct the final data sets from raw data are in files public_data_generation_illustation.py and public_dataset_anonymization.py.

+The anonymized data is available online in figshare: 10.6084/m9.figshare.20310240

 The data set is composed of eight different parts.
 Each part differs depending on the prediction horizon (Simultaneous or Lead-Lag), prediction window (Daily or Weekly), and type of trading (Buy or Sell).
 Each observation in the data sets speaks about the trading behavior in the local neighborhood of the ego-investor (an investor whose trading behavior is aimed to be predicted).
 Each observation contains the following information: